NickdevC/Home-Learning-Hub/README.md

 <img src="static/images/css-validation.png" width="auto">

+### Python

+**Note - PEP8 no longer offers their validation services**

+With 'pycodestyle' installed in my workspace, I was able to see and correct errors within my code.
+I am satisfied that those errors have now been resolved.

 ## Bugs

 During the development process and through consistent user testing, I was able to identify and find solutions to a number of bugs.
 Engaging with fellow Code Institue students (see 'Credits') I was able to recieve regular user feedback and work on solutions in a timely manner.